TaQuangTien/unity-vntis-google-mobile-ads/README.md

 Unity VNTIS Google Mobile Ads (AKA: AdmobVNTIS)
 ===============================================

-    Unity VNTIS Google Mobile Ads Plug-in by VNTIS is the easiest choice for you.
+This is a Google Mobile Ads Wrapper for Unity which is the easiest choice for you.
 Just drag & drop, put your AdUnitId and start earning money.

 **FEATURES:**
 * the easiest plugin to use